MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-graph-api.md

 You can extend your tab app by using Microsoft Graph to allow additional user permissions, such as to view app user profile, read mail, and more.
 Your app must ask for specific permission scopes to obtain the access tokens upon app user consent.

 Graph scopes, such as `User.Read` or `Mail.Read`, indicate what your app can access from a Teams user account.
-You'll need to specify your scopes in the authorization request.
-This article will walk you through the steps to configure Microsoft Graph permissions and scopes for your Teams tab app.
+You need to specify your scopes in the authorization request.
+This article walks you through the steps to configure Microsoft Graph permissions and scopes for your Teams tab app.

 ## Configure API permissions in Azure AD